-- (1) A councillor who did not participate in the debate on a motion or proposal (hereafter the "original motion") may, at the end of a speech on the original motion, propose that the debate be suspended, provided that no councillor may, during any meeting, move or second more than one proposal that a debate be suspended. - (2) The councillor who made the proposal in terms of sub-rule (1) may address the meeting for five minutes on his or her proposal, but he or she has no right of reply.
-The seconder may not address the meeting on the proposal - (3) A proposal similar to the proposal in terms of sub-rule (1) may not be made within half an hour after the first proposal was defeated in respect of the same original motion. - (4) The introducer of the original motion may, when a proposal in sub-rule (1) has been made and after its introducer has spoken in terms of sub-rule (2), address the meeting on that proposal without detracting from his or her right to reply should that proposal be rejected.
-If a proposal in terms of sub-rule (1) is rejected, a vote must be taken on the original motion without any further discussion.
+- (1) A councillor who did not participate in the debate on a motion or proposal (hereafter the "original motion") may, at the end of a speech on the original motion, propose that the matter be put to the vote, - (2) The councillor who made the proposal in terms of sub-rule (1) may address the meeting for five minutes on his or her proposal, but he or she has no right of reply.
+The seconder may not address the meeting on the proposal. - (3) A proposal similar to the proposal in terms of sub-rule (1) may not be made within half an hour after the first proposal was defeated in respect of the same original motion.

+- (4) The introducer of the original motion may, when a proposal in sub-rule (1) has been made and its introducer has spoken in terms of sub-rule (2), address the meeting on that proposal without detracting from his or her right to reply in the event of the proposal being rejected.
+If a proposal in terms of sub-rule (1) is rejected, a vote must be taken on the original motion without any further discussion. - (5) The introducer of the original motion has the right to reply before the matter is put to the vote.